valancej/documentation/_pro/quickstart/docker-101.md

 Codeship Pro differs from Codeship Basic in a few key ways:

-- Codeship Pro uses Docker containers to build a custom build environment, granting you almost full control over the build configuration for your CI/CD projects.
+- Codeship Pro uses Docker images to define containers that make up your build environment, granting you almost full control and flexibility over the build configuration for your CI/CD projects.

-- Codeship Pro natively supports Docker apps, and support non-Docker apps through easy to set up Docker containers.
+- Codeship Pro natively supports Docker apps, and supports non-Docker apps through easy to set up Docker containers.

 - While Codeship Basic uses turnkey, preconfigured environments, Codeship Pro is optimized for customizability, flexibility and more control for more complex needs.